 Give the command M-x speedbar to start the Speedbar menu.
-See Section 6.1 for an explanation to the notation M-x, etc.
+See Section Error!
+Reference source not found. for an explanation to the notation M-x, etc.

 When you open files the speedbar menu will automatically update itself.
 You can double-click with the left mouse button or single-click with the middle button to expand trees, and jump between files and program definitions.